 A Canadian defence lawyer with a theatrical flair who became a household name, championing civil liberties from the courtroom to the airwaves.

-Edward Greenspan was not just a lawyer; he was a force of nature in Canadian courtrooms.
-With his rumpled suits, booming voice, and a mind like a steel trap, he turned criminal defence into high drama, always arguing from a deep-seated belief in the presumption of innocence.
-Based in Toronto, he defended an astonishing array of clients, from the wealthy and powerful to the reviled and obscure, believing everyone deserved a vigorous defence.
-His fame transcended the legal community through his long-running CBC Radio series, 'Scales of Justice,' where he dissected real cases, demystifying the law for millions.
-Greenspan was also a prolific writer and editor of legal texts, shaping the practice of criminal law in Canada.
-While his style was sometimes controversial, his impact was undeniable: he made the public care about the intricacies of justice and fiercely defended the rights of the accused as the bedrock of a free society.
+Edward Greenspan (1944–2014) defended the presumption of innocence in Canadian courtrooms with a rumpled suit, booming voice, and steel-trap mind.
+Based in Toronto, he represented clients from the wealthy to the reviled, arguing that every accused deserved a vigorous defence.
+His long-running CBC Radio series 'Scales of Justice' dissected real cases, demystifying law for millions beyond the legal community.
+A prolific writer and editor of legal texts, Greenspan shaped the practice of criminal law in Canada.
+His style stirred controversy, but his impact was specific: he made the public care about justice and fiercely protected the rights of the accused as the bedrock of a free society.

 1928–1945